- Eat a healthy diet and exercise regularly to help prevent ED.

 Erectile dysfunction (ED) is a common problem.
-According to the National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC), occasional ED affects up to 30 million men each year.
+According to the National Kidney and Urologic Diseases Information Clearinghouse, up to 30 million men each year experience occasional ED.
 ED in younger adult men is often temporary.
-However, the incidence increases with age—four percent of men over the age of 50 and more than 17 percent of men in their 60s experience a total inability to get and maintain and erection.
-(NKUDIC, 2012).
-However, ED is not a natural consequence of aging, and it doesn’t have to ruin your sex life or your self-esteem.
+However, the incidence increases with age.
+Four percent of men over the age of 50 and more than 17 percent of men in their 60s experience a total inability to get and maintain an erection.
+However, ED is not a natural consequence of aging, and it doesn’t have to ruin your sex life.

 Whole body health contributes to sexual health.
 It is important to keep your arteries and nerves healthy to maintain good circulation and prevent damage later on.

-Poor diet and exercise and unhealthy behaviors can increase your risk for ED, as well as other health conditions.
+Poor diet and exercise and unhealthy behaviors can increase your risk for ED.
 There are number of lifestyle changes that can help you stay healthy.
 To reduce your risk of ED, consider:

 - losing weight

 - avoiding excessive alcohol use

 Chronic diseases are some of the major causes of ED.
 Cardiovascular disease and diabetes significantly increase ED risk in older men.
 It’s important to control chronic diseases by taking all medications as directed and leading a healthier lifestyle.
 Doing so can help you maintain functional erections.

 You’ll want to:

 - try to keep blood pressure at healthy levels